Call center statistics matter, but finding out which ones hold weight is key.

 - Increase customer satisfaction and reduce abandonment by setting and meeting expectations

 By monitoring and meeting your SLA, you’ll be able to keep your customers happy and improve satisfaction.
 At the end of the day, customers want their problems resolved as quickly and easily as possible.
+Now those are call center statistics you can really count on.

 3. Customer Effort Score (CES)

 The Customer Effort Score refers to how much effort a customer has to exert to get their request fulfilled.
-This can refer to getting problems solved, questions answered or products purchases.
+This can refer to getting problems solved, questions answered, or products purchases.
 How easy or difficult was it for the customer to complete their task?

 A lower customer effort score means that it was easy for your customer to complete the task they set out to do.
-Lower effort is related to higher retention, lower abandonment and increased spend over time.
+Lower effort is related to higher retention, lower abandonment, and increased spend over time.

 CES is often measured through a survey after the customer’s request is fulfilled.
 The survey asks: “how easy was it to interact with this company?”
 Organizations can only learn customer effort at a very high level through surveys, not to mention that this method relies on customers self-reporting data – which isn’t the most reliable gauge.
 Today, customers are so over-surveyed that the last thing they want is another survey.